Sonarpur (community development block): Pisciculture

 In the Sonarpur CD block, in 2013–14, net area under effective pisciculture was 1,432 hectares, engaging 10,280 persons in the profession, and with an approximate annual production of 41,300 quintals.

 Pisciculture is an important source of employment in the South 24 Parganas district.
 As of 2001, more than 4.5 lakh people were engaged in pisciculture.
 Out of this 2.57 lakhs were from the 13 blocks in the Sundarbans settlements.

 Banking

 In 2013–14, the Sonarpur CD block had offices of 30 commercial banks and 3 gramin banks.

 Backward Regions Grant Fund

 The South 24 Parganas district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 Sonarpur CD block has 13 originating/ terminating bus routes.

-In the Kolkata Suburban Railway system, the main line coming southwards from the Sealdah railway station splits into three separate branch lines in the Sonarpur CD block, going towards Namkhana, Diamond Harbour and Canning.

-Garia, Narendrapur, Sonarpur Junction and Subhashgram are stations on the Sealdah-Namkhana line.

-Garia, Narendrapur, Sonarpur Junction and Subhashgram are stations on the Sealdah-Diamond Harbour line.